Former University of Tennessee standout Carey Bailey is in his third season as defensive line coach at Lamar University.

 National publications began to take notice of Dickson's work on the field.
 Shortly after receiving first-team All-Southland honors, Dickson was named the SLC Defensive Player of the Year by College Sports Madness.
 He followed that up by becoming Lamar's first All-America selection since it resurrected the program.

 Between Dickson, and classmate Mark Murrill at the other end, the Cardinals had one of the more dominant one-two punches that has come through the Southland in a long time.
-The duo combined to recorded 119 total tackles, 25 tackles for losses, 7.5 sacks and one interception in 2013.
+The duo combined to record 119 total tackles, 25 tackles for losses, 7.5 sacks and one interception in 2013.
 Throw in sophomore Omar Tebo (37 tackles, 6 TFLs) who fought his way into the starting lineup despite his underclassman status, and Bailey's troops presented a very imposing force.

 Bailey has coached 14 players who went on to play professional football, and has coached 20 all-conference players and five All-Americans.